A Seat At The Table For All Of Us!

 Meet Lauren

-Lauren Ashley Simmons is running for State Rep. in District 146 to reclaim a seat at the table for all of us.
-She is a mom and a union organizer who has spent her entire adult life fighting for the people who Greg Abbott is attacking every day.
+Lauren Ashley Simmons is a mom, a union organizer, and our State Representative for Texas House District 146.
+Lauren has spent her entire adult life fighting for the people who MAGA Republicans are attacking every day.

 Born and raised in a solidly middle-class family in the Third Ward, Lauren attended public schools and Trinity United Methodist Church.
 She was a Jack and Jill kid, active in the acclaimed leadership development and volunteer service organization.